Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/20 Appendix B Death House.md

 Behind a small door in the southwest corner of the kitchen is a dumbwaiter—a 2-foot-wide stone shaft containing a wooden elevator box attached to a simple rope-and-pulley mechanism that must be operated manually.
 The shaft connects to areas 7A (the servants' quarters) and 12A (the master bedroom).
 Hanging on the wall next to the dumbwaiter is a tiny brass bell attached by wires to buttons in those other areas.

-A Small character can squeeze into the elevator box with a successful DC 10 Dexterity (Acrobatics) check.
+A Small character can squeeze into the elevator box with a successful DC 10 Dexterity ([[/5.
+Mechanics/Rules/Skills.md#Acrobatics\|Acrobatics]]) check.
 The dumbwaiter's rope-and-pulley mechanism can support 200 pounds of weight before breaking.

 ### 5. Dining Room

 The centerpiece of this wood-paneled dining room is a carved mahogany table surrounded by eight high-backed chairs with sculpted armrests and cushioned seats.
 A crystal chandelier hangs above the table, which is covered with resplendent silverware and crystalware polished to a dazzling shine.
 Mounted above the marble fireplace is a mahogany-framed painting of an alpine vale.

 The wall paneling is carved with elegant images of deer among the trees.
-Characters who search the walls for secret doors or otherwise inspect the paneling can, with a successful DC 12 Wisdom (Perception) check, see twisted faces carved into the tree trunks and wolves lurking amid the carved foliage.
+Characters who search the walls for secret doors or otherwise inspect the paneling can, with a successful DC 12 Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) check, see twisted faces carved into the tree trunks and wolves lurking amid the carved foliage.

 Red silk drapes cover the windows, and a tapestry depicting hunting dogs and horse-mounted aristocrats chasing after a wolf hangs from an iron rod bolted to the south wall.